University of Technology Sydney

 Admission requirements

-• a Personal Statement (max.
-300 words) explaining the reasons for wanting to study Project Management and demonstrating an understanding of basic project management concepts gained from work experience and knowledge of course expectations.
-If applicable, details should be provided about general or professional qualifications that demonstrate potential to pursue graduate studies.
+• Personal statement (300 words) outlining reasons for studying the Graduate Certificate in Project Management and demonstrating an understanding of basic project management concepts gained from work experience and knowledge of course expectations.

 Eligibility for admission does not guarantee offer of a place.